cloudcommunity/Free-for-Open-Source/README.md

 # Free for Open Source

-Curated list of free resources availible to maintainers of open source projects.
+A curated list of free resources availible to maintainers of open source projects.

 ## Project Management